rachelgu1/darwin-dcsa.github.io/content/sports-societies.md

 <!-- NB: insert image -->

 Punting has a long tradition in Cambridge and is one of the highlights of what the town has to offer.
 As a member of the punt club, you have unlimited access to all of the club‘s punts, kayaks, and the canoe for a year at roughly the price of a single trip with one of the commercial punting companies.
 In addition to being able to take your friends and family out when they visit, membership also gives you the opportunity to sign up to special events such as the annual punt race, the outings to the Trinity and St John’s May Ball fireworks at night, and to see King‘s choir‘s singing on the river.
 You can ask at the porters‘ lodge to join.
 <br><br>
+Booking information and other details can be found on the <a href="{{site.baseurl | absolute_url}}/facilities/">facilities page</a> in the Punting section.
+<br><br>
 If you have any other questions, please contact the Admiral of the Punts.